Need a dentist in Manila? Book with Dental Departures for pre-screened, quality dentures – and prices up to 80% less than you'll find at home.

-Some hotels are wheelchair-friendly but many public buildings, especially older ones, lack functioning elevators.
-Although two out of three of Manila’s light-rails are wheelchair accessible, many of the stops have elevators that aren’t in service.
-Shopping malls may not necessarily have facilities for wheelchair users either.
+Some hotels are wheelchair-friendly although many of the older public buildings lack functioning elevators.
+Two of Manila’s three light-rails are wheelchair accessible; some stops have elevators that aren’t in service.
+Shopping malls may not necessarily have wheelchair access.

-However, many of our dentists offer free pick-up services and we will do our best to help you with arrangements to get to you to one of our dentists if you let us know of your requirements.
+Many of our dentists offer free pick-up and dropoff services.
+With advance notice, we will do our best to help you with arrangements.

-Every big city has its share of petty thieves and crooks who will prey upon those they regard as easy targets.
-Do not fall victim to opportunists and keep your wits about you.
-Filipinos are generally friendly but be wary of overly-friendly strangers who may have ulterior motives and keep an eye open for scam artists.
+Just as in any big city, Manila has its share of petty crooks who will prey upon easy targets.
+While Filipinos are generally amicable and honest, be wary of overly-friendly strangers who may have ulterior motives.

-While Metro Manila’s modern buildings and infrastructure rivals that of any global city, in common with many Asian cities Manila has its slum areas, which can be upsetting for Western visitors not used to seeing extreme poverty.
+While Metro Manila’s modern buildings and infrastructure rival any global city, Manila has its slum areas, which can be upsetting for Western visitors not accustomed to seeing extreme poverty.

-The usual problems of crowds, noise, pollution and traffic are evident in Manila, but fortunately there are plenty of quieter, peaceful places to retreat to when the going gets too much.
+The usual crowds, noise, pollution and traffic are evident in Manila; fortunately there are plenty of quieter retreats when you're ready to call it a day.

-Just because you are having dental treatment does not mean you can’t enjoy the rest of Manila’s attractions.
+Just because you are having dental treatment does not mean you can’t enjoy Manila’s many unique attractions.

-Culturally, there are Manila’s museums and galleries, including the Metropolitan Musem, housing both Filipino and international art exhibitions.
-The Cultural Center of the Philippines shows theatre performances and the Museo ng Kalingngang Pilipino exhibits difference aspects of traditional Filipino music, dance and costume.
+For example, Manila’s museums and galleries, such as the Metropolitan Musem, house both Philippine and international art exhibitions.
+The Cultural Center of the Philippines offers theater performances; and the Museo ng Kalingngang Pilipino exhibits a wide array of traditional Filipino music, dance and costume.

 For shoppers there are plenty of malls, including Harrison Plaza, Robinsons Mall, the Glorietta Mall, Landmark, Shangri-LaPlaza and the huge Megamall in Mandaluyong.

-Slightly further afield but do-able as day trips are the fortress island of Corregidor – a 2-3 ferry journey away; the dubious pleasures of Angeles City; the infamous Mount Pinatubo which became world famous in 1991 after producing one of the largest volcanic eruptions of the twentieth century and Subic Bay which provides beaches, adventure, relaxation, fine dining, all types of sports from golf to basketball and a great nightlife.
+Slightly further afield but doable as day trips are the fortress island of Corregidor – a multiple ferry journey away; the dubious pleasures of Angeles City; the infamous Mount Pinatubo which became world famous in 1991 after producing one of the largest volcanic eruptions of the twentieth century; and Subic Bay which provides beaches, adventure, relaxation, fine dining, all types of sports from golf to basketball to a great nightlife.

 (Image by: Ric_k)

-The majority of dental patients arrive by air at Manila’s Ninoy Aquino International Airport (NAIA).
-This airport also serves domestic flights coming from other areas of the country and it is possible to fly to other international airports in The Philippines and take a domestic flight or travel overland or by ferry to reach Manila.
+Most dental patients arrive by air into Manila’s Ninoy Aquino International Airport (NAIA).
+This airport also serves domestic flights from other areas of the country and it is possible to fly to other international airports in the Philippines, then take a domestic flight or travel overland or by ferry to reach Manila.

 Convenient and plentiful, they are one of the most expensive ways of getting around the city.
-Make sure the meter is on and that you have a rough idea of where your destination is.
+Make sure the meter is on and that you have a rough idea of how to reach your destination.

-Basically a motor-bike and side-car, for short hops across the city they are are the cheapest means of getting around.
+Basically a motor-bike and side-car, for short hops across the city, they are are the least expensive means of getting around.

-These are the most popular form of transport in The Philippines.
-Modified jeeps left over from the second world war, you can hail a jeep just like a taxi.
+These are the most popular form of transport in the Philippines, modified and often quite colorful jeeps left over from the Second World War.
+You can hail a jeep just like a taxi.

 Buses are usually used for longer trips.
-You will pay more for an air-conditioned bus, but on a longer journey it is well worth the extra expense.
+You will pay more for an air-conditioned bus, well worth the extra expense on a longer journey.